wilmoore/git-hub/readme.md

   open the github repo page in your default web browser (also the default if you do not specify a command).

+  `pages`

+  open the github pages url in your default web browser.

   `pull-request`

   Start a new pull request from the currently active (*) branch.